zouhair/NHLGames/README.md

 | Final scores |  Past games | `OFF` |

 ### ///_Stream Quality_
-The selected value will defined which quality will be sent to your media player, from the worst to the best quality.
-Selecting the highest quality also means bigger files to download :
+The selected value will define which video quality will be sent to your media player, from the worst to the best quality.
+Selecting the highest quality also means larger files to download :

 | Name      | Resolution    | Data usage   |
 | :-------- | :------------ | :----------: |